kritanjalijain/ML_from_Scratch/Log.md

 **Today's Progress** :
  Classification problems -
-   * Hypothesis representation, visualisation of *logistic regression*; decision boundary.
+   * Hypothesis representation, visualisation of logistic regression; decision boundary.

 **Thoughts** : Finally got to know applications of the logistic function or the sigmoid function which I studied in 11th grade.
 I can finally understand the real life applications of matrices, algebra and calculus studied previously.
 Well, this is fun :)